List of torpedo cruisers of Italy: Folgore class

-class
+Partenope class

 Design work on the Partenope class began in 1887, with Tripoli as the basis; the Goito-class cruisers had not yet entered service at that point, and so the navy had not gained any experience from the variations in their arrangements.
 Nevertheless, the design staff decided to standardize on the two-shaft arrangement adopted for Confienza, since it was a simpler and cheaper solution if it did not match the speed of the three-shaft systems.
 And with more powerful engines, the Partenope-class cruisers were faster than the three-shaft Goitos, reaching speeds as high as 20 kn.
 For their gun armament, the Partenopes also adopted the battery installed on Confienza, since the medium-caliber significantly increased her combat power.
 The designers conducted further tests with the ships' armaments, and Caprera received a second 4.7-inch gun.

 Like the other Italian torpedo cruisers, the Partenope class spent much of its career with the fleet conducting training exercises.
 In the 1890s, Partenope and Euridice participated in naval demonstrations off Crete in attempts by the Great Powers to prevent conflicts between Greece and the Ottoman Empire over control of the island.
 By the mid-1900s, the class began to be withdrawn from front-line service.
 Partenope and Minerva were converted into minelayers in 1906–1908 and 1909–1910, respectively, and Calatafimi and Euridice were sold for scrap in 1907.
 Several members of the class saw action during the Italo-Turkish War, primarily shelling Ottoman positions in North Africa.
 Aretusa briefly engaged the Ottoman torpedo cruiser Peyk-i Şevket in the Red Sea.

 After the war, the navy discarded Aretusa, Urania, and Caprera.
 The three surviving members of the class, Partenope, Minerva, and Iride, continued in service during World War I, but they saw limited activity due to the cautious strategy adopted by the Italian fleet.
 The two minelayers were tasked with laying defensive minefields in the Adriatic, and on 24 March 1918, the German U-boat UC-67 torpedoed and sank Partenope off Bizerte.
 Minerva and Iride were both scrapped in the early 1920s.